suncoast-devs/handbook/lessons/html-intro/creating-hyperlinks.md

 ## Block level links

-As mentioned before, you can turn just about any content into a link, even block level elements.
+As mentioned before, you can turn just about any content into a link, even block-level elements.
 If you had an image you wanted to turn into a link, you could just put the image between <a></a> tags.

 ```html
 <a href="https://www.mozilla.org/en-US/">